Citizens Advice Bury & Bolton will provide you with:

 ● Follow-up work, as agreed between your adviser and yourself.
 This may include negotiating by letter or phone on your behalf with other bodies.
 Unless we have specific instructions from you, we shall discuss any offer with you before accepting it.
 We may be able to offer a ‘holding hand’ at some benefit tribunals or small claims in the county court if the case is appropriate, we have the resources and you comply with what we expect from you (see below).

 ● A complaints procedure, if you are not satisfied with the service we have provided.
-If you wish to complain, you can complete our online form, or ask for a leaflet in branch.
+If you wish to complain, you can complete our online form, or email us at email@example.com Our complaint information leaflet can be found by clicking here.

 We cannot guarantee to take on all our clients’ cases.
 We may also have to stop advising you if we believe we cannot progress your case for you or there is no further benefit, or if you fail to do what we expect of you (see below).